ScienceDiscoverer/steamscrd/README.md

 ## How to get `user ID` / `app ID`

-`user ID` is a steam user's unique custom identifier.
+`user ID` is a Steam user's unique custom identifier.
 You can find it by visiting the profile page:

 ```
 https://steamcommunity.com/id/[>>>sciencediscoverer<<<]
 ```
-If said user never tried to set up a unique steam profile ID in the options, his/her profile address will look like this:
+If said user never tried to set up a unique Steam profile ID in the options, his/her profile address will look like this:

 ```
 https://steamcommunity.com/profiles/[>>>765611980XXXXXXXX<<<]
 ```
 You can use this number instead.

-`app ID` is a steam game's unique identifier.
+`app ID` is a Steam game's unique identifier.
 You can get it from the game's store page:

 ```
 https://store.steampowered.com/app/[>>>292030<<<]/_3/